 When your child is accepted into college, your first thoughts are probably tuition.
 Once that shock wears off, you’ll need to consider the necessary supplies for your student’s success.
 Save yourself a headache and use a college dorm room checklist to get started.

 Then, you’ll have to start paying for college basics.
 You’ll need to budget for additional, but necessary, expenses.
+You want to make sure you are ready for these and you don’t forget to include everything on your list.

 - What To Know BEFORE You Pay for College